GDMMBT/Accelerated-MM-Algorithms-for-Ranking-Scores-Inference-from-Comparison-Data/Instructions.md

 #For AccMM case
 dim(Acc.Bayesian.MM(init,tiny,alpha,beta,w)$Iterationmatrix)[1]
 ```
 **Step 4**.
 Repeat the experiment for beta=0.01, 0.1, 1, 10 respectively and then record the number of iterations for each pair of alpha and beta.
-Note that, for MM case, when beta=0, it will return the MLE (Maximum Likelihood Estimator), which doesn't exist for AccMM case.

 ##### Sample dataset <a name="btsampledataset"></a>